IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 ### Platform Services:

-- [Service Discovery and Registry](https://www.amalgam8.io/): Service Registry and Controller components, via which  Service Discovery and Service Proxying are implemented..
+- [Service Discovery, Registry and Routing](https://www.amalgam8.io/): Service Registry and routing components, via which  Service Discovery and Service Proxying are implemented.
 In addition, there are sidecars associated with each microservice, which automatically registers the microservice with the registry.
+- [Redis](): Store the addresses used by Sidecars
-- [Kafka](https://kafka.apache.org): Publish/Subscribe solution used by Platform
+- [Kafka](https://kafka.apache.org): Publish/Subscribe solution used by services and the platform.

 Everything would be hosted on a Kubernetes Cluster where you can access your own GameOn app from anywhere.